vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 # Summary
 This post introduced our blog post series on billion scale vector search, furthermore, we took a deep dive into representing binary-code using
-Vespa's tensor field support with support for <em>int8</em> tensor cell precision.
+Vespa's tensor field with <em>int8</em> tensor cell precision.
 We also covered coarse-level to fine-level ranking using hamming distance as the coarse-level search distance metric.
 In the next blog post in this series we will experiment with a 1B vector dataset from <a href="http://big-ann-benchmarks.com/">big-ann-benchmarks.com</a>,